juanferrer/session-reports/campaigns/_heroes_for_ghosts/handouts/outsiders.md

 ![vaster](/session-reports/assets/images/handouts/vaster-true-form.png)

-> *"In the Library of Arcane Secrets, we stood before Vaster, the Queen of Forbidden Knowledge.
-The allure of its vast wisdom was matched only by the danger that lurked within those hallowed halls."*
+> *In the Library of Arcane Secrets, we stood before Vaster, the Queen of Forbidden Knowledge.
+The allure of its vast wisdom was matched only by the danger that lurked within those hallowed halls.*

 Quote from the Esoteric Scrolls of the Archivist